gradio-app/gradio/guides/02_building-interfaces/00_the-interface-class.md

 ## Gradio Components

 Gradio includes more than 30 pre-built components (as well as many [community-built _custom components_](https://www.gradio.app/custom-components/gallery)) that can be used as inputs or outputs in your demo.
-These components correspond to common data types in machine learning and data science, e.g. the `gr.Image` component is designed to handle input or output images, the `gr.Label` component displays classification labels and probabilities, the `gr.Plot` component displays various kinds of plots, and so on.
+These components correspond to common data types in machine learning and data science, e.g. the `gr.Image` component is designed to handle input or output images, the `gr.Label` component displays classification labels and probabilities, the `gr.LinePlot` component displays line plots, and so on.

 ## Components Attributes